Studioname/projectOfTheSide/README.md

 subject/body.
 Then they can input their smtp address and username/password and hit send to send the email to everyone in the mailing list.
 The bottom 3 fields [password, username, smtp] aren't saved because I don't know how to encrypt them.

-I haven't been super active recently because I've been dealing personal information and don't want to doxx myself.
+I haven't been super active recently.
 However, I just learned about environmental variables so should have some more projects up soon.